1922 regnal list of Ethiopia: Other Ethiopian regnal lists

-Numerous regnal lists of Ethiopian monarchs from before 1922 are known to exist and show a clear influence on the compiling of the 1922 list.
-Some lists date back to the 13th century and are reliable for the period of the Solomonic dynasty, but are often based on legendary memories for the era of the Kingdom of Aksum.
+Numerous regnal lists of Ethiopian monarchs from before 1922 are known to exist and clearly influenced the compilation of the 1922 list.
+Some lists date back to the 13th century and are reliable for the Solomonic dynasty, but are often based on legendary memories from the era of the Kingdom of Aksum.
 These lists allow chroniclers to provide proof of legitimacy for the Solomonic dynasty by linking it back to the Axumite period.
 The lists were also intended to fill in gaps between major events, such as the meeting of Makeda and Solomon in the 10th century BC, the arrival of Frumentius in the early 4th century and the rise of the Zagwe dynasty in the 10th century.
 However, many regnal lists show great variations in the names of the Axumite monarchs, with only a few, such as Menelik I, Bazen, Abreha and Atsbeha and Kaleb, frequently appearing across the majority of lists.
-The 1922 regnal list notably tries to accommodate all these differing traditions by including the majority of the different kings into one longer line of succession.
+The 1922 regnal list notably tries to accommodate these differing traditions by including most of the kings in a single longer line of succession.

 Biblical influences

 The Queen of Sheba meets King Solomon of Israel, from an illustration accompanying a copy of the Kebra Nagast.

 Various Biblical figures are included on the 1922 regnal list.
-Three of Noah's descendants are named as founders or ancestors of the first three dynasties; Aram, Ham and Joktan, with some of their sons and descendants also appearing on the list.
+Three of Noah's descendants are named as founders or ancestors of the first three dynasties; Aram, Ham, and Joktan, with some of their sons and descendants also appearing on the list.
 Other Biblical figures include Zerah the Cushite and the Queen of Sheba, whom Ethiopians call "Makeda".
-According to Ethiopian tradition Makeda was an ancestor of the Solomonic dynasty and mother of Menelik I, whose father was king Solomon of Israel.
+According to Ethiopian tradition, Makeda was an ancestor of the Solomonic dynasty and mother of Menelik I, whose father was king Solomon of Israel.
 The meeting of Makeda and Solomon is recorded in the text Kebra Nagast.
-The Biblical events of the flood and the fall of the Tower of Babel are both included in the chronology of the regnal list, dated respectively to 3244 BC and 2713 BC, with the 531-year period in between an interregnum where no kings are named.
+The Biblical events of the flood and the fall of the Tower of Babel are both included in the chronology of the regnal list, dated respectively to 3244 BC and 2713 BC, with the 531 years in between an interregnum where no kings are named.
 Another Biblical story included is that of the Ethiopian eunuch who visited Jerusalem during the reign of the 169th sovereign Garsemot Kandake.